ciobanut/php-snippet-for-Elementor/README.md

-This snippet helps you insert wordpress variables into pages or posts created with Elementor for free.
+This snippet helps you to insert wordpress variables into pages or posts created with Elementor free.